-Melissa Cain Travis is a science and religion scholar with a special interest in the intersection of science and Christianity in the Western tradition.
-She is the author of Thinking God’s Thoughts: Johannes Kepler and the Miracle of Cosmic Comprehensibility (2022), Science and the Mind of the Maker: What the Conversation Between Faith and Science Reveals About God (2018) and a contributing author for The Story of the Cosmos: How the Heavens Declare the Glory of God (2019).
-She is a Fellow of the Discovery Institute’s Center for Science and Culture, a course instructor at DiscoveryU.org, and a member of the core writing team for The Worldview Bulletin and Shadowlands Dispatch.
-She regularly lectures at conferences, universities, classical schools, and churches around the country.
+Melissa Cain Travis is a philosopher, science and religion scholar, and international lecturer with a special interest in the intersection of science, philosophy, and Christianity in the Western tradition.
+She is the coauthor of The Reconstruction Project: Recovering Truth and Rebuilding Faith (forthcoming, B&H Academic)j and the author of Thinking God’s Thoughts: Johannes Kepler and the Miracle of Cosmic Comprehensibility (2022) and Science and the Mind of the Maker: What the Conversation Between Faith and Science Reveals About God (2018).
+She has contributed to multiple edited volumes including Understanding Christian Apologetics: Five Methods for Defending the Faith edited by Timothy Paul Jones (releasing August 2025) and The Story of the Cosmos: How the Heavens Declare the Glory of God edited by Paul Gould (2019).
+Her first publications were the Young Defenders apologetics storybooks (Apologia Press), which are currently out of print but available on iTunes.
+She is a Fellow of the Discovery Institute’s Center for Science and Culture, a course instructor at DiscoveryU.org, and a contributor to Christian Research Institute, The Worldview Bulletin, and Shadowlands Dispatch.

 Melissa Cain Travis points to powerful evidence that cosmology, astronomy, biochemistry, and other disciplines strongly support what she calls “The Maker Thesis,” which explains the origin, rationality, and intricacy of nature and the human mind’s capacity to comprehend it.